gkedts/gachasims/README.md

 ## goldsim.py
 A Python 2.7 implementation of the simulator.
 Contains framework for running and collecting data on multiple iterations for statistics reasons (think Monte Carlo sim).
 Also allows for setting runs for specific characters, e.g running 100k strings of attempts to get Rick Jones (last time I did this, though, the sim took over half an hour to run all 100k iterations).
 As of most recent update, also allows for setting desired rarity, e.g running strings of attempts at getting any character to M5.

+NOTE: since the probability of getting any specific x30 gold capsule is so low, you'll need to run a LOT of iterations to get any batch of data that fully represents the entire spectrum of possibilities for anything higher than M2.
+M3, for instance, statistically requires around 200 million iterations before you'll even see one instance where someone got a character to M3 using 3 x30 capsules.
+M4 requires at least 3e+16 iterations, and M5 takes so many iterations I had to find a high precision online calculator to find the number because otherwise I kept getting divide by zero errors.

+(The number, by the way, is around 1e+352 iterations, which is greater than a googol.
+Incidentally, it is also much larger than the estimated number of hydrogen atoms in the entire universe.)

+For this reason, it's not recommended that you use this sim for grabbing statistics for anything higher than M3, unless you want to wait past the heat death of the sun and the collapse of our galaxy.

 TODO: Add some way to easily update list of heroes and chances (current implementation is hard-coded).
 Could read in csv files with csv package?

 ## goldsim.js